SIDS, Pregnancy & Infant Loss Awareness

 As moms, our hearts are full of the love and joy your babies brought into this world.
 It is our hope that by sharing your stories and addressing ways that we can openly talk to each other about the death of a child, that we are able to help educate one another and raise each other up as a community of love and support.
 We are here for you.

 When we went in for our anatomy scan with our third baby, we found out that she had a universally fatal condition called anencephaly.
 We were devastated.
 Over the next weeks and months we determined to try to enjoy every moment we had with our daughter.
 We named her Hazel Elizabeth.
 As a family, we spent lots of time talking to her and singing to her in my belly.
-She loved to dance around after a big bowl of ice cream.
-We think she had her older siblings sweet tooth!
 There were some incredible dark and scary days, and some really beautiful and peaceful moments.
 At 38 weeks and 4 days pregnant, we found out it was time to meet our baby Hazel.
 My husband, William, and I both talked about the mix of emotions we were feeling - terrified, but at the same time so excited that we would get to meet our baby.
 We prayed hard for her to be born alive, to get to meet her brother and sister who loved her so much.
 However, she passed away during labor.
 When they laid her on my chest, I looked down, wanting with every ounce of love in my body for her to move and to be okay.
 Her sweet little arms had the cutest rolls and her ears were so unique and perfect.
 We were heartbroken, but we were also wrapped in peace.
 Her brother Jack loved her little nose, and her sister Ruby dressed her in one of her hand me downs and loved holding her little feet.
 In Hazel’s short life, she taught her family that along with brokenness and devastation, there can also be peace and wholeness.
 We are so thankful we were her parents, and she is forever a part of our family.